 Gluten Free Vegan Sugar Cookies

-- 1/2 cup allowed butter slightly softened (like Soy Free Earth Balance "butter" sticks, ghee, or grass-fed butter, may use half palm shortening
+- 1 cup butter slightly softened (like Soy Free Earth Balance "butter" sticks, or grass-fed butter, may use half palm shortening

-- 1/2 tsp lemon extract you can also use almond, maple or any other flavor
+- 1/2 teaspoons lemon extract you can also use almond, maple or any other flavor

-- 1 cup powdered sugar see my corn free powdered sugar post for options
+- 1 cup organic powdered sugar see my corn free powdered sugar post for options

 - 1/2 teaspoon vanilla

-- 1 tablespoon or less of non-dairy milk to desired consistency 1 teaspoon at a time, it thins quickly
+- 1 tablespoon non-dairy milk 1 teaspoon at a time, it thins quickly

-In a larger bowl, cream the shortening, butter and sugar until creamy and mixed.
+In a larger bowl, cream the butter and sugar until creamy and mixed.
 Scrape down sides if necessary.

-Add the applesauce, vanilla and lemon extracts until everything is combined.
+Add the applesauce (or egg), vanilla and lemon extracts and beat until everything is combined.

-With the mixer running, add n your dry ingredients.
+With the mixer running, add in your dry ingredients.
 Start with the sea salt, baking powder, and guar gum first, then follow with the flours.
 Blend well to form a stiff dough.

 Divide the dough into two equal balls.
 Wrap one and put it in the fridge while you work with the first half.
-Dust your surface with any flour, and dust your ball of dough.
+Dust your surface with any flour, and dust your 1st ball of dough.

 Cut out your cookies, and gather the remaining pieces to add to the next roll out.